 Sarah – North Coast

-Starting from the very beginning we have always primarily followed our children’s interests and haven’t used a curriculum.
+My three kids have been home educated from the start, and we have always primarily followed our children’s interests.
+You could call our style child-led, autonomous or unschooling.
 We’ve found that when the time is right they learn something amazingly fast, if you’re there and ready to support them.
-Some of the questions I get on a day-to-day basis are quite surprising!

 Michele, Co.
 Armagh